 The former wrestler said he doesn’t have any personal grudges against Jordan – he supported him when he first ran for office, despite identifying as a Democrat.
 He remembers directly telling Jordan about Strauss’ behavior.

 “I remember coming up and saying, ‘Strauss held my balls longer than normal.’
 He just snickered.”

 The former wrestler recalled one time when he went into the wrestling room at OSU and a few athletes and Jordan were “clumped together.”
 He said he remembered saying, “something to the effect of ‘his hands are cold as s**t; he checked out every hair on my ball,’” and said Jordan replied, “I have nothing to do with this” and walked away.

 “He’s sitting here and directly lying,” the former wrestler said, adding that fellow former wrestler Mike DiSabato is being “absolutely truthful.”

-DiSabato said he was groped by Strauss dozens of times and that Jordan knew about the allegations of sexual abuse by the doctor.
+DiSabato, also a former wrestler for OSU, said he was groped by Strauss dozens of times and that Jordan knew about the allegations of sexual abuse by the doctor.

 Encounters with the doctor